-Join our host, Emma Pownall, on her mission to discover what it is that makes a business successful in 2020.
-Does the latest tech really have all the answers?
-Or is it people that we should be focussing our attention on developing and managing better?
-Emma interviews business and industry experts to get the latest insight and practical advice that business leaders like you can start implementing right away.
-Subscribe to Business Futures on your favorite podcast player, or listen to the latest episodes below:
+Join our host, Emma Pownall, on her mission to discover what it is that makes a business successful in today's ever-changing climate.
+Does the latest tech really give us all the tools we need to adapt?
+Or is it people that we should be focusing our attention on developing and managing better?
+Find out as Emma interviews business and industry experts from across the globe to get the latest insight and practical advice that business leaders like you can implement right away.
+Subscribe to Business Futures on your favourite podcast player, or listen to the latest episodes below:

 Digital Transformation Revisited: Tech built around business

 As businesses continue to respond to the ongoing changes caused by the coronavirus pandemic, being digitally enabled is now more important than ever.
 With businesses across the globe finding new ways to trade, communicate, and grow, it's suffice to say that Covid has sparked a digital revolution in the business world.
 As digital transformation is at the heart of what we do here at Datel, we're keeping this podcast episode in house.
 Join me for a discussion of all things technology with Datel's R&D Director Tim Purcell and X3 Services Director Paolo Arcangelo.
 Learn more.

 Survival and resilience